KSN News 3 receives Edward R. Murrow Award

 WICHITA, Kan.
-(KSNW) — KSN News 3 was honored to accept an Edward R. Murrow award from The Radio Television Digital News Association tonight in New York City.
+(KSNW) — KSN News 3 was honored to accept an Edward R. Murrow award from The Radio Television Digital News Association Wednesday night in New York City.

 KSNW-TV was honored for excellence in Hard News/Small Market Division for telling the story of Julie Dombo, a retired teacher and race walker, who was shot during the robbery of a cell phone store in Derby.